Only some patent search firms can get you good prior art. Why?

-If search results matter to you and you aim at winning cases at hand, then you should select a right search partner.
+If search results matter to you and you aim at winning cases at hand, then you should select the right search partner.
 Simon Sinek puts it really well:

 If you hire people just because they can do a job, they’ll work for your money.
 But if you hire people who believe what you believe, they’ll work for you with blood and sweat and tears.

-But how to find a right patent search firm?
+But how to find the right patent search firm?
 For that, you need to understand a common practice followed in every patent search firm.

 How a researcher works inside a patent search firm